 Conference Description

-MedStar Georgetown University Hospital’s Diabetic Limb Salvage Conference is providing compelling content for the 2022 conference in a virtual format.
-This annual conference focuses on a multidisciplinary team approach that provides each member of the healthcare team with the education and resources needed to heal wounds and prevent amputations.
+Join us for an extraordinary agenda designed to deliver high-caliber learning from a distinguished multidisciplinary faculty.
+In collaboration with the Wound Healing Foundation, we are delivering an unparalleled educational experience rooted in advancing wound care, improving patient outcomes, and preventing amputations.
+This annual conference focuses on a interprofessional team approach that provides each member of the healthcare team with the education and resources needed to heal wounds and prevent amputations.
 It features a prominent international faculty that promotes the importance of a multispecialty approach in limb salvage.
-The course is designed for healthcare practitioners of all specialties and promotes an evidence-based approach with emphasis on take-home points, techniques, and functional outcomes.
-The meeting format will include didactic lectures and specialty symposia for the purpose of providing an interactive learning experience.
+Featuring prominent international faculty whose talks will promote the importance of a multispecialty approach in limb salvage with emphasis on take-home points, techniques, and functional outcomes.

 Target Audience